metadot/www.metadot.com/content/blog/successRemoteTeam.md

 ## post type (regular/featured)
 type: "blog"
 ## meta description
-description: "What is the secret of a sucessfull remote team?
-Read this post to know the answer!"
+description: "Learn more about how to improve leadership skills and build a strong remote team"
 # post author
 author: "Catherine Mulder"
 # summary Tilte